4paradigm/OpenMLDB/docs/en/app_ecosystem/feat_insight/install/source.md

 ## IDE

-If you are developing with IDE, you can modify `application.yml` configuration file, and directly start `HtttpServer.java`.
+If you are developing with IDE, you can modify `application.yml` configuration file, and directly start `HttpServer.java`.

 ![](../images/ide_develop_featuer_platform.png)